erick805/rickylau-dev/content/blog/space-runner/index.md

 ![](./space-runner-gameplay.png)

-FIRST PERSON ENDLESS RUNNER prototype w/ webcam motion capture Machine Learning.
+FIRST PERSON ENDLESS RUNNER prototype with webcam motion capture using Machine Learning.

 Project was done as a two person team in a 4 day hackathon sprint.
 Technologies used to generate 3D images was three.js and browser side motion capture using ml5.js PoseNet.